neoxharsh/MicrosoftCognitivePythonSDK/README.md

 # MicrosoftCognitivePythonSDK
-Python Wrapper around Microsoft Cognitive API \n
+Python Wrapper around Microsoft Cognitive API

 This is the first Beta version of python wrapper for Microsoft Cognitive API.